AoqunJin/RT-1-X/README.md

 # Google RT-1 Finetuning and Inference with JAX

-This repository provides a JAX-based implementation for fine-tuning and inference with Google's RT-1 model.
+This repository provides a JAX-based implementation for fine-tuning and inference with Google's [RT-1-X model](https://robotics-transformer-x.github.io/).
 It supports custom environments for fine-tuning and inference and includes integration with the MetaWorld environment.

 ## Features
 - **Fine-tuning**: Easily fine-tune the RT-1 model using custom datasets.